 Types of Treatment Offered at Vantage Point

 Group therapy: Group therapy can be very helpful for those struggling with anxiety disorders as it allows them time to gain additional support while connecting with others who are struggling with similar issues.
-At Vantage Point, we hold multiple groups that focus on a number of different topics such as mood management and social skills.
+At Vantage Point, we hold multiple groups at our center that focus on a number of different topics such as mood management and social skills.

 Family therapy: Having someone in the family with an anxiety disorder can put a lot of strain on family relationships.
 Family therapy is held at least once a week and is there to help mend some of the bonds that may have been broken and allows all members of the family time to express their personal emotions.